-Euglena is a large genus of unicellular protists: they have both plant and animal characteristics.
+Euglenoids (Euglenophyta) are a large genus of unicellular protists most with flagella.
+They have both plant and animal characteristics.

 All live in water, and move by means of a flagellum.
 This is an animal characteristic.
 Most have chloroplasts, which are characteristic of algae and plants.